 Bodies of migrants who died in Texas trailer come to Mexico

-SAN MARCOS ATEXQUILAPAN, Mexico (AP) — After days of preparation and donations to cover funeral costs, this mountain community in eastern Mexico on Thursday mourned the return of three teens, all cousins, lost among the 53 migrants who died inside a semitrailer in San Antonio, Texas.
+After days of preparation and donations to cover funeral costs, this mountain community in eastern Mexico on Thursday mourned the return of three teen cousins among the 53 migrants who died last month inside a semitrailer in San Antonio.

-The previous 24 hours were a flurry of activity as residents of San Marcos Atexquilapan stepped forward to help the Olivares family receive the bodies of brothers Jaír and Yovani Valencia Olivares, ages 19 and 16, as well as their cousin, 16-year-old Misael Olivares.
+The previous 24 hours were a flurry of activity as residents of San Marcos Atexquilapan stepped forward to help the Olivares family receive the bodies of brothers Jaír and Yovani Valencia Olivares, ages 19 and 16, and their 16-year-old cousin Misael Olivares.

-Women cleaned banana leaves to make tamales, men carried chairs from one house to another, while the boys’ friends plastered a wall with photos of all three.
+Women cleaned banana leaves to make tamales, and men carried chairs from one house to another while the boys’ friends plastered a wall with photos of all three.

-Similar scenes of solemn preparation played out across Mexico as the bodies of 16 of those lost in the tragedy were brought back on two military flights Wednesday and then sent to their hometowns.
-At least one more flight was planned for Thursday.
-Mexico’s Foreign Affairs ministry said it would bring back 25 of Mexico’s 26 victims in accordance with their families’ wishes.
+Similar scenes of solemn preparation played out across Mexico as the bodies of 16 of those lost in the tragedy were brought back on two military flights Wednesday and sent to their hometowns and at least one more flight was planned.
+Mexico’s Foreign Affairs Ministry said it would bring back 25 of Mexico’s 26 victims in accordance with their families’ wishes.

+In the southern state of Oaxaca, the body of Javier Flores López arrived Thursday in the village of Cerro Verde, where his mother, siblings, wife and children held a wake in the small chapel.

+Flores López had been living in Ohio, where he worked in construction, but had returned to Mexico to visit his wife and children before setting out again for the U.S. last month.

 The repatriation of victims was expected to continue in coming days in Guatemala and Honduras, which also lost 21 and six migrants, respectively.

-Ten of the 53 fatal victims were teenagers, including the Olivares.
+Ten of the 53 victims were teenagers, including the Olivareses.
 In the darkness, men carried the caskets and arranged them side by side before a large crucifix sheltered by tarps strung up above the mourners.

 Hundreds of people from the area flocked to the families' homes, which sit in a row.
 The youths all played on a local soccer team and were well known.